 Here is an poem from Abena titled ‘Shallow Tongue’ that explores being a child of the Ghanaian diaspora:

 ‘I listen to a broad range of artists and genres and they all influence my music in different ways.
 But I am very influenced by music that is layered and full of harmony and try and emulate that sound in songs…’

 Abena’s music has a unique alternative-soul sound.
-She currently has two acapella tracks on Soundcloud.
+They currently have two acapella tracks on Soundcloud.
 Both involve blues inspired vocals supported by layered, backing harmonies.
-Her dream is to tour, release her own songs, EP’s, albums and become a full-time musician.
-You can check out one of her songs ‘Care To Be’ on soundcloud below:
+Abena’s dream is to tour, release their own songs, EP’s, albums and become a full-time musician.
+You can check out one of their songs ‘Care To Be’ on soundcloud below:

-A last word from Abena on what dificulties she faces as a creative and how to embrace failure and grow as a result:
+A last word from Abena on what dificulties they face as a creative and how to embrace failure and grow as a result:

 ‘The most difficult thing about creating is reminding myself that failure is not the end.
 It’s just the world, the universe or God saying maybe this is the wrong direction, maybe try another door (I learnt this from Oprah).
 Also finding new ways to communicate and tell my stories can be hard too.
 I can be really hard on myself sometimes because I want to be a better writer and singer.
 So I have to trust myself and trust that when I keep going I can only get better.’